Custom Letterpress, Cute Cards, Stylish Invitations: These Are the Best Online Stationery Stores

 Why we chose it: A luxe source for hand-printed custom business cards, social stationery, and wedding invites.

 The letterpress has been around since the Middle Ages, but Schwartz has noticed a resurgence in popularity.
 “In our increasingly digital world, people are drawn to traditional and more tactile processes,” she says.
 “A special printing process really elevates stationery.”

 Brooklyn-based Sesame Letterpress & Design uses Victorian-era cast-iron presses, hand-feeding cards in one at a time.
-A set of 50 note cards starts at $175 (which comes out to $3.50 for a card and corresponding envelope), with options like scripted monograms, illustrated initials, or letterpressed designs such as a curling ocean wave.
+A set of 50 note cards starts at $175 (which comes out to $3.50 for a card and corresponding envelope), with options like scripted monograms, illustrated initials, and letterpressed designs such as a curling ocean wave.
 Sesame offers a variety of floral and typographical wedding invites and a shop for ready-made holiday cards and paper goods.
-Bonus: It uses acid-free and biodegradable paper, a printing process that requires very little ink, and sources paper from another Brooklyn company.
+Bonus: It uses acid-free and biodegradable paper and a printing process that requires very little ink, and it sources paper from another Brooklyn company.

 Best Box Set: Poem Press